 - Radical mastectomy is the removal of the entire breast including the muscles under the breast.

 - Partial mastectomy or lumpectomy is recommended to treat noninvasive breast cancer.
-This procedure only involves removal of the tumor and with the normal tissues around it.
+This procedure only involves the removal of the tumor and with the normal tissues around it.

 Nursing Care Plan Breast Cancer